pmjones/adr/README.md

 ## Comparisons to Other Patterns

 These are some of the other patterns that are generally seen as refinements of, replacements for, or complements to MVC.
+See also [the pattern discussion from Derek Greer at LosTechies](http://lostechies.com/derekgreer/2007/08/25/interactive-application-architecture/).

 ### EBI (Entity-Boundary-Interactor)